SaiSindhuja197/mslearn-fabric/Instructions/Labs/01-apache-spark.md

 ### Filter a dataframe

-1. Use the **+ Code** icon below the cell output to add a new code cell to the notebook, and enter the following code in it.
+1. Use the **+ Code** icon located below the cell output to add a new code cell to the notebook, then enter the following code into it.

     ```Python
    customers = df['CustomerName', 'Email']